 5. ‘No Flow’ tea

-Specially designed by its female founder, this organic No Flow tea is caffeine-free and made with high-quality herbs to help stop nursing naturally.
+Specially designed by its female founder, this organic No Flow tea is caffeine-free and made with high-quality herbs to help stop lactation naturally.
 With continued use, it can help naturally slow your milk supply.

 Download your postpartum checklist PDF

-If you’d like to have your postpartum recovery must-have items all in one easy place, download our free PDF postpartum checklist.
+If you’d like to have your postpartum recovery must-have items in one easy place, download our free PDF postpartum checklist.

 Shop our favorite postpartum must-haves